-Moreover, Murphy vs. NCAA (formerly Christie vs. NCAA), the case that will culminate in a Supreme Court decision by no later than this summer regarding the future of PASPA and U.S.-based sports betting, may have been different in scope or altogether unnecessary had New Jersey acted on a loophole granted by the very law it’s now spent the better part of a decade trying to overturn.
+Moreover, Murphy vs. NCAA (formerly Christie vs. NCAA), the case that changed the future of U.S.-based sports betting, may have been different in scope or altogether unnecessary had New Jersey acted on a loophole granted by the very law it’s now spent the better part of a decade trying to overturn.

 Language added into PASPA by Representative William Hughes gave his district – which included Atlantic City – 12 months from the date of the law going into effect to authorize sports betting within its casinos.
 Specifically, the provision authorized any municipality that had operated casinos under a state regulatory framework within the prior decade the option of adding sports betting within the year timeframe.